metaleap/gogen-dump/README.md

 ### Compromises that make `gogen-dump` less-viable for *some* use-cases but still perfectly suitable for *others*:

 - varints (`int`, `uint`, `uintptr`) always occupy 8 bytes regardless of native machine-word width (except in fixed-size fields/structures with `-varintsInFixedSizeds` on, described further below)
-- caution: no support for / preservation of shared-references! pointees are currently (de)serialized in-place, no 'address registry' for storage and restoral of sharing is kept
+- caution: no support for / preservation of shared-references! pointees are currently (de)serialized in-place, no "address registry" for storage and restoral of sharing is kept
-- caution: generated code imports and uses `unsafe` and thus assumes same endianness during serialization and deserialization — doesn't use `encoding/binary` or `reflect`
+- caution: generated code uses `unsafe.Pointer` everywhere and thus assumes same endianness during serialization and deserialization — doesn't use `encoding/binary` or `reflect`
 - caution: no explicit or gradual versioning or sanity/length checks

 So by and large, use-cases are limited to scenarios such as:
-- local cache files of expensive-to-(re)compute (non-sharing) structures (but where the absence or corruption of such files at worst only delays but won't break the system),
+- local cache files of expensive-to-(re)compute (non-sharing) structures (but where the absence or "corruption" —aka. "schema"-`struct`ural "version" changes— of such files at worst only delays but won't break the system),
-- or IPC/RPC across processes/machines with identical endianness and where "schema" structure will always be kept in sync (by means of architecture/ops discipline)
+- or IPC/RPC across processes/machines with identical endianness and where "schema" structure will always be kept in sync (by means of architectural/ops practice/discipline)
-- any-and-all designs where endianness and `struct`ural (not nominal) type identities are guaranteed to remain equivalent between the serializing and deserializing parties and moments-in-time (or where a fallback mechanism is sensible and in place).
+- more generally, any-and-all designs where endianness and `struct`ural (not nominal) type identities are guaranteed to remain equivalent between the serializing and deserializing parties and moments-in-time (or where a fallback mechanism is sensible and in place).

 ## Supports all `builtin` primitive-type fields plus: